Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The trick is to strike a balance between competitiveness and pricing your time and skills fairly.
 Regularly review and adjust your rates based on market trends and your growing expertise, making sure to maintain a sustainable income while staying competitive.

-The type of tax return you must submit (and the tax that you pay as a result) depends on what sort of legal structure you choose when you register as a business.
+The type of tax return you must submit (and the tax you pay as a result) depends on what sort of legal structure you choose when you register as a business.
 Lots of freelancers carry out their work as a sole trader, so will register for Self Assessment and pay income tax and National Insurance on the profits they make.
-The type of National Insurance contributions you make as a self-employed person is paid on your profits, and is separate to any NI you pay as an employee.

 Achieving a healthy work/life balance as a freelancer involves establishing clear boundaries and routines.
 You need to look after your mental health when you’re self-employed, just as much as your physical health.